TF-M Crypto Service design

 The integration guide contains the description of the TF-M Crypto service modules and interfaces.

-The interaction between the different components is described by the following block diagram:
+The interaction between the different components is described by the block diagram in Figure 12:

 Service API description

-Most of the APIs exported by the TF-M Crypto service (i.e. from the Service modules) have a direct correspondence with the PSA Crypto API.
-The Alloc and Init modules instead export some APIs which are specific to the TF-M Crypto service, and are available only to the Service modules or the SPM.
+The Alloc and Init modules implement public APIs which are specific to the TF-M Crypto service, and are available only internally to other components of the TF-M Crypto partition.
 For a detailed description of the prototypes please refer to the tfm_crypto_api.h header.

 Table 45: Init and Alloc modules APIs